rpucella/Interactive-SVG/README.md

 # Interactive SVG

-A small tool that lets you write interactive SVGs, that is, SVGs embeddable on a web page with some attached JS code that will react to click events on thy de SVG and modify.
+A small tool that lets you write interactive SVGs, that is, SVGs embeddable on a web page with some attached JS code that will react to click events on the SVG and modify it.
 Not terribly deeply developed or flexible, but it works.

 ## To install